OneideLuizSchneider/nginx-ha/README.md

 ```

 **Fourth step** \
-create a new file for keepalived service:
+create a new file or copy from this repo, it's for keepalived service:
 ```
 /etc/keepalived/keepalived.conf